 Quite a lot of students, especially those who study Criminology, go into the police force, or the criminal justice system and probation, as they're interested in crime and justice.
 We’ve got students studying Health and Social Care who go into health-related careers such as within the NHS, nursing, or mental health.
 We’ve got Social Work and Community and Youth Work students who go into those sectors and want to make a difference in their communities.
 Teaching or working with children is also very common, particularly with our Childhood Studies graduates.
 So it’s varied!

-What kind of opportunities are there for students whilst they are studying?
+What kind of opportunities are there for students whilst they're studying?

 “Tonnes!
 We go a bit above and beyond I think – I get a bit carried away!
 We offer support for students seeking work placements and research projects.
-We’ve got strong links with local employers including Durham and Northumbria Police, and the NHS.
+We’ve got strong links with local employers including the NHS, and Durham and Northumbria Police – our Criminology academics are responsible for founding and running our Local Appropriate Adult Scheme.
 A lot of students have self-initiated their own things, like the fashion show and the food bank.
 But we do a lot of stuff around volunteering because I'm an ex-volunteer manager, so I promote volunteering a lot and the benefits of doing it.
 Some of our students have even taken part in volunteering experiences internationally, in Kenya and Nepal.

 “Sunderland is a great place to come to university because it’s a home which offers a lot of support.
 We go above and beyond in terms of things I wish I had when I was at university!